Normal forms and geometric structures on Hopf manifolds: Sub-resonance type polynomials

 \end{definition}

-The notion of homogeneous polynomials and the degree of homogeneity are invariant under linear coordinate changes.
-It follows that the space of sub-resonance type polynomials does not depend on a coordinate system but only on the matrix $L$ and its eigenspaces.
-We denote by $SR(L)$ the set of sub-resonance type polynomials with respect to $L$ and $SR_k(L)$ those of degree $k$.
-From the definitions, it immediately follows the \begin{lemma} Let $P_i: \mathbb{C}^n \to E_{\lambda_i}(L)$ be a homogeneous term of a sub-resonant polynomial relative to $L$ of type $s = (s_1, \dots, s_l)$, then:
+The notions of homogeneous term and type are invariant under linear coordinate changes preserving the decomposition $\C^n=E_1\oplus\dots\oplus E_l$; it follows that the space of sub-resonance type polynomials does not depend on a coordinate system, but only on this decomposition and on the moduli $\mu_1,\dots,\mu_l$.
+We denote by $SR(L)$ the set of sub-resonance type polynomials with respect to $L$, and by $SR_k(L)$ the subspace of those that are homogeneous of degree $k$ (all types satisfying $\sum_j s_j=k$).
+When the moduli are pairwise distinct, $l=n$ and one recovers the definition of \cite{Katok}.